nablarch/nablarch-document/en/application_framework/adaptors/webspheremq_adaptor.rst

 Use distributed transaction
 --------------------------------------------------
-This adapter includes a function to realize distributed transactions using IBM WebSphere MQ as the transaction manager.
+This adapter includes a function to realize distributed transactions using IBM MQ as the transaction manager.

 This function is used to prevent omission and duplicate capture when sending and receiving messages to and from external systems.